ShiftRight

 x |

-Performs a right shift operation on each element in the source operand.
-The number of right shift bits is determined by the scalar in the formula.
+Performs right shift on the source operand element-wise.
+The shift distance is determined by the scalar in the formula.
 The right shift operation is classified into the following types based on the data type of the source operand:

 - If the data type is unsigned, logical right shift is performed.
-In this case, the binary number is shifted rightward by a specified number of bits.
+In this case, the binary number is shifted right by a specified number of bits.
 The least significant bit is discarded, and the most significant bit is padded with 0.
-For example, after the binary number 1010101010101010 (uint16_t) is logically shifted rightward by one bit, the result is 0101010101010101.
+For example, after the binary number 1010101010101010 (uint16_t) is logically shifted right by one bit, the result is 0101010101010101.

 - If the data type is signed, arithmetic right shift is performed.
-In this case, the binary number is shifted rightward by a specified number of bits.
+In this case, the binary number is shifted right by a specified number of bits.
 The least significant bit is discarded, and the sign bit is copied to the most significant bit.
-For example, after the binary number 1010101010101010 (int16_t) is arithmetically shifted rightward by one bit, the result is 1101010101010101; after the binary number is arithmetically shifted leftward by three bits, the result is 1111010101010101.
+For example, after the binary number 1010101010101010 (int16_t) is arithmetically shifted right by one bit, the result is 1101010101010101; after the binary number is arithmetically shifted left by three bits, the result is 1111010101010101.

 Prototype